franceslinyc/franceslinyc.github.io/projects.markdown

 ---

-**Regression Analysis of World Bank data in R**, Fort Collins, CO, Jan 2019 – May 2019
+**Regression Analysis of World Bank data in R**, Fort Collins, CO, Apr 2019 – May 2019

 <i> Final Project for STAT 512 Design and Data Analysis II
 <p align="justify"> Title: Environment vs. Economy: The Relationship Between CO2 Per Capita And Other Indicators and The Environmental Kuzents Curve </p>